ethpandaops/cbt/README.md

 limits:               # Optional: position boundaries for processing
   min: 1704067200    # Minimum position to process
   max: 0             # Maximum position to process (0 = no limit)
-forwardfill:          # Optional: but at least one of forwardfill/backfill required
+interval:
-  interval: 3600
+  max: 3600          # Maximum interval size for processing
-  schedule: "@every 1m"  # How often to trigger forward processing
+  min: 0             # Minimum interval size (0 = allow any partial size)
-  allow_partial_intervals: false  # Optional: Allow processing partial intervals when dependencies are limited (default: false)
+                     # min < max enables partial interval processing
-  min_partial_interval: 0         # Optional: Minimum interval size for partial processing (0 = no minimum)
+                     # min = max enforces strict full intervals only
-backfill:             # Optional: but at least one of forwardfill/backfill required
+schedules:           # At least one schedule is required
-  interval: 3600      # Can be different from forwardfill interval
+  forwardfill: "@every 1m"  # How often to trigger forward processing
-  schedule: "@every 5m"  # How often to scan for gaps to backfill
+  backfill: "@every 5m"     # How often to scan for gaps to backfill
 tags:
   - batch
   - aggregation